Here is contact information for the members of the FAR-West Board.

 To email a board member, replace "_at_" with @

 Mark moved to Olympia, WA in the summer of 2009 from the Boston area.
-A long-time folk music fan, he started the a small house concert series to provide another place in the area to hear singer/songwriters and to support musicians who are touring through the Northwest.
+A long-time folk music fan, he started a small house concert series to provide another place in the area to hear singer/songwriters and to support musicians who are touring through the Northwest.
 He served as FAR-West Vice President, has been PGS coordinator for the FAR-West conferences and manages the FAR-West website.

 Secretary: Janet Dukes, jdukester1_at_gmail.com

 Janet helps present house concerts with Garage Ma Hall in Las Vegas.
 She became involved in FAR-West in 2005.
 Since then, she has been a regular in the volunteer ranks, both officially and unofficially, and now manages the annual conference registration.
 She also serves as editor of the FAR-West newsletter.